gocd/gocd-trial/README.md

 ## Run builds

-You can make a change to the [materials](https://docs.gocd.org/current/introduction/concepts_in_go.html#materials) in the git repo to kick off the builds and see the pipeline progress, by typing:
+You can make a change to the [materials](https://docs.gocd.org/current/introduction/concepts_in_go.html#materials) in the git repo to kick off the builds and see the pipeline progress.

 First checkout the configuration repository, by typing: